Connect with a certified trainer for free

 Surgical Treatment

-For many patients with AVN, surgery is the best course of treatment.
-If AVN is identified early, before the femoral head collapses, there are surgical procedures your doctor may recommend that can preserve your hip.
-One procedure, called core decompression surgery, involves drilling holes into the diseased bone, providing a path for new blood vessels to improve the blood supply and replace dead bone with new healthy bone.
-Other procedures rebuild affected bone with bone grafts of healthy bone tissue from another part of your body or even a donor (cadaver bone).
+For many patients with AVN, surgery is the most effective option.
+If the condition is detected early, before the femoral head collapses, certain procedures may help preserve the hip.
+Core decompression involves drilling into the affected bone to stimulate new blood vessel growth and replace dead bone with healthy tissue.
+Other options include bone grafts, which use healthy bone from another part of the body or a donor.

 Recovery